Washburn University - Celebrating 140 Years

 Email Address of Designated Agent dmca@washburn.edu

 Claims of web copyright infringement on washburn.edu servers should be sent to our designated agent.
 Please check the web address of the claimed infringing site to see if it is in the washburn.edu domain.
 If so, send your claim via email, fax or postal mail to the designated agent above.
-The Digital Millenium Copyright Act (DMCA) Section 512 (c) (3) requires that a claim of copyright infringement sent to our designated agent contain certain information.
-The required information is specified below, along with items specific to Washburn University italicized and preceded by a WU bullet required by Washburn University.
+The Digital Millennium Copyright Act (DMCA) Section 512 (c) (3) requires that a claim of copyright infringement sent to our designated agent contain certain information.
+The required information is specified below, along with items specific to Washburn University italicized.

 ELEMENTS OF NOTIFICATION.
 To be effective under this subsection, a notification of claimed infringement must be a written communication provided to the designated agent of a service provider that includes substantially the following: